Jammy2211/PyAutoArray/autoarray/util/nn/README.md

 (Natural Neighbours interpolation for PyAutoLens)

-If you want to use the `VoronoiNN` pixelization, which applies natural neighbor interpolation (https://en.wikipedia.org/wiki/Natural_neighbor_interpolation) to a Voronoi mesh you must install this C package.
+If you want to use the `Voronoi` pixelization, which applies natural neighbor interpolation (https://en.wikipedia.org/wiki/Natural_neighbor_interpolation) to a Voronoi mesh you must install this C package.